Torres-ssf/tx-perf/README.md

 The ideal candidate is the `dry run` since nothing can be done without it.

-At this stage, the solution can be simplified to three requests initially (reduced to two once chain information is cached), regardless of the complexity of the case:
+At this stage, the solution can be simplified to four requests initially (reduced to three once chain information is cached), regardless of the complexity of the case:

 1. Submits a dry run
     - Parses `fuel-core` response containing all validation issues and solutions